ctb/titus-blog/src/2014-khmer-hackathon.rst

 How do I participate?
 ~~~~~~~~~~~~~~~~~~~~~

+We haven't set up any mailing lists yet, but if you're interested, go
-Go to https://github.com/ged-lab/khmer/issues/446 and click on
+to https://github.com/ged-lab/khmer/issues/446 and click on
-'subscribe' (lower right, under Notifications) -- as the time
+'subscribe' (lower right, under Notifications) -- we'll update that
-gets closer, we'll put new information there.
+issue closer to the day.

 Why would I want to do this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~